prabhjotsingh2003/eFoodi/README.md

-# Foodie: Online Food Ordering Website
+# eFoodie: Online Food Ordering Website

 This project is a food ordering website with added features for browsing menus, placing orders, and real-time chat support.
 It is built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.